 However, it leads semi-successfully into a destructively warped section that has occasionally produced actual psychological effects and that I'm actually still pleased with.

 The sub bass is ever-present, stealing headroom but unfortunately, I suspect, failing to do its actual job.
 Never mind.
 I've always felt that midrange is better at being disturbing anyway.

 Speaking of disturbing midrange (genre here optimistically named "brainrinse"), this Ulrich Schnauss "song"(?)/piece(?) contains some great raw material, mixed in a really unusual, delicate way.
-Therefore it is IMO one of the more successful applications of the "just add bass and drums" technique of dubious bootleg remixing.
+Therefore this modification is IMO one of the more successful applications of the "just add bass and drums" technique of dubious bootleg remixing.

-Following (but altering) the existing song structure was a great lesson at the time and it was fun to spend ages trying to get the "soft clipping" (essence of my personal taste at the time) exactly right.
+Following (but altering) the existing song structure was a great lesson at the time and it was fun to spend ages trying to get the "soft clipping" (essence of my personal taste in this era) exactly right.

 Nobody has tried to stab me with copyright yet, but if you're considering it, please bear in mind I've never made any money or been successful in ripping anyone off in any way.
-And warn me nicely.
+And warn me nicely in advance.
 Cheers.

 Named after a dubious dream about being a squirrel or something after visiting Wales once.
 I woke up in my parents' house where they were listening loudly to some slightly weird modal piece for an orchestra, finding myself semi-conscious with one of those "really good" ideas that "exists" but somehow can't be materialized into actual chords, probably because it doesn't really exist if you try and look at it properly.